-Duty Hours: time spent in all clinical and academic activities related to the program; i.e., patient care (both inpatient and outpatient), administrative duties relative to patient care, the provision for transfer of patient care, time spent in-house during call activities, and scheduled activities, such as conferences.
+Duty Hours: time spent in all clinical and academic activities related to the program; i.e., patient care (both inpatient and outpatient), administrative duties relevant to patient care, the provision for transfer of patient care, time spent in-house during call activities, clinical work done from home, and scheduled program activities, such as conferences.
 Duty hours do not include reading and preparation time spent away from the duty site.